ramyacp14/RSRBCard/README.md

    ```
 2. Open the project in Unity 2017.3.1f1
 3. Ensure Vuforia is properly set up in your Unity environment
-4. [Add any additional setup steps]

-## Usage

-[Provide instructions on how to use the virtual business card, including any specific AR markers or triggers]

 ## Development